 The second activity will consist in sending and receiving radio signals in telegraphy or telephony (Single Side Band) or digital signals toward the Moon.
 CAMRAS WebSDR in diffusing such radio signals sent by radioamateurs and reflected by the Moon.
 La Villette radiotelescope antenna should be equipped with a source cavity adapted to Earth-Moon-Earth (EME) frequency band around 1296 MHz.
 We are thinking of using digital transceiver (Transmitter – Receiver) Lime SDR, a device that has been selected by European Space Agency.

 All these operations are achieved by capturing radiowaves signals using a Software Defined Radio (SDR) receiver.
 Receiver is driven by a software driver that is presently under development by INDI developers.
 Using INDI API for both sky objects targetting and recording will simplify development of both parts of our project, radioastronomy and hamradio communications.

 Present SDR market has a few TRX (transmitter and receiver) offers such as LimeSDR.
 The choice of TRX model for EME (Earth Moon Earth, EME) is not yet fixed.
-LimeSDR mini seems very interesting and will soon be tested.
+LimeSDR mini will soon be tested.
 A driver for LimeSDR is still under beta test in INDI library.

-The third goal of our project is to use the antenna for transmitting toward radioamateur transponder module P4A abord a geostationary satellite Eshail-2.
-The satellite has just been launched and will be soon positionned at 26° East above equator.
+The third goal of our project is to use the antenna for transmitting toward radioamateur transponder module P4A abord a geostationary Eshail-2.
+The satellite is now Qatar-OSCAR 100 and it is positionned at 25.9° East above equator.
 Transponder will be able to retransmit radio signals from hamradio stations from 1/3 of the globe (see footprint on above map).